- October 2: Great Lakes Salmon Trip

 - October 2: Social Fly Tying for Members of Rocky Mountain Flycasters

-Rocky Mountain Flycasters members gather the first Wednesday of the month for a little Pub 'N ' Dub at the Gilded Goat.
+Rocky Mountain Flycasters members gather at 6 pm the first Wednesday of the month for a little Pub 'N ' Dub at the Gilded Goat.
 Each sponsored session features a different fly to tie.
 Some members come and simply enjoy the company of others while tying.
 If you are a beginner, or need to come straight from work, we will have loaner tools and equipment available.
 Marty Staab will be hosting this event, so contact him by email with any questions or to RSVP.
 Please include a comment to to let him know if you intend to participate in the featured pattern, and especially if we can help provide tools and a vise.

 I hope to see a lot of you at the Gilded Goat Brewing Company, 3500 South College, right next to Trader Joe’s.